supabase-community/postgrestools-vscode/README.md

 To verify that the server is installed and running correctly, you can use the "Get Current Version" command listed in [Useful Commands](#useful-commands).

-To verify that the client works as intended, open a `.sql` file and write some gibberish – you should get red squiggly lines.
+To verify that the client works as intended, open a `.sql` file and write some gibberish – you should get red squiggly lines from `pg(syntax)`.

 ## Working With Supabase